unfoldingWord/uw-content-validation/src/core/yaml-text-check.md

     path: './67-REV.usfm'
     categories: [ 'bible-nt' ]
 `;
-// This is an extract from a media.yaml file: const textG2 = `resource:
+// This is an excerpt from a media.yaml file: const textG2 = `resource:
   version: '{latest}'
   media: